percyfal/repaper/README.md

 Subdirectories are named after study using the convention "author_year".
-Provided you have reference data installed following the conventions cloudbiolinux of you should be able to run the workflows out of the box.
+Provided you have reference data installed following the conventions of cloudbiolinux you should be able to run the workflows out of the box.
+If not, you need to set the locations of reference files manually.

 For running other SRA projects, the top directory contains template files for snakemake and configuration.
 Copy to an analysis directory